hpfast/webmapping_for_beginners_wiki/Home.md

 <p align="center"> <img align="center" src="https://raw.githubusercontent.com/wiki/NieneB/Webmapping_for_beginners/img/webmapper_logo_tekst.png" alt="webmapper"> </p>

-Webmapper is a cartographic development and consultancy company based in Utrecht, the Netherlands. -They make geographic applications for the web with special attention for web-cartography.
+Webmapper is a cartographic development and consultancy company based in Utrecht, the Netherlands.
+They make geographic applications for the web with special attention for web-cartography.

+## Presentation

+This workshop will start with a [presentation]() to introduce the basic concepts that are needed to do this workshop.

-## Short outline
+## Short outline of the workshop

 JavaScript powers most on-line maps these days.
 During this workshop we'll cover the two primary mapping libraries D3.js and Leaflet.js.
 This workshop will start from the very beginning!
 Never written a line of code before?
 Don't worry!
 This workshop will help get you started.
 Therefore we'll start off with a brief introduction into making web pages in general.
 To eventually spend most of our time on learning the tools of the trade.

 1. First we will introduce Leaflet in the [[Introduction Leaflet]].
 2. When you are not comfortable with HTML and CSS the [[Making a Web Page]] tutorial will get you started.
 3. In [[Leaflet step 1]] we will set up the basics to show a standard background map with Leaflet.
 4. In [[Leaflet step 2]] we will add markers, circles and polygons to our map.
-5. In [[Leaflet step 3]] we will add a GeoJSON file containting geospatial data to our map.
+5. In [[Leaflet step 3]] we will add a GeoJSON file containing geo-spatial data to our map.
 6. In [[D3 step 1]] we will set up the basics to show a simple world map with D3.
 7. In [[D3 step 2]] we will add extra data from a GeoJSON file to our map and style it data-driven.
 8. In [[D3 step 3]] we will add a data-drive legend to our webpage.
 9. Eventually we will put our maps online, with [[Hosting on Github]]
 10. Do you have time left?
-Have a look at the [[Leaflet Advanced]] or [[D3 Advanced]] excercises.
+Have a look at the [[Leaflet Advanced]] or [[D3 Advanced]] exercises.

 ## Goal